 FemFest is a national festival celebrating women theatre artists.
+We use an inclusive definition of ‘women’ in our programming.
 We envision a future for Canadian theatre where plays by women comprise an equal number of productions in main stage regional theatres; where women directors, designers and performers are given equal opportunities; where the voices of women and the issues important to them are brought to life in theatres across the country.
 In order to achieve this goal, FemFest provides a supportive environment where performances by women can be showcased, promoted and developed.
 Our vision includes a desire to increase the relevancy of theatre to a broader representation of our communities.
 This also allows for the inclusion of work from diverse cultural backgrounds, artistic traditions and disciplines.

 Sarasvàti Productions and FemFest have at their core ‘transformative theatre’ and are often viewed by the community as socially conscious theatre.
 We use theatre as a medium to initiate discourse on issues of relevance to the community, in particular disenfranchised sectors of the community.